inab/cdw/README.md

   - *PDF with attachments (documentation)*
   - *Perl*

-Standards evauated during the design phase
+Standards evaluated during the design phase
 ------------------------------------------

 Controlled vocabularies and ontologies: